heussd/mirror-to-bitbucket-github-action/index.en.md

 ## Required Inputs

 ### `password`
-Password to use on Bitbucket for authentication and for pushing. **Create a new [App Password](https://bitbucket.org/account/settings/app-passwords/) with the following permission:**
+Password to use on Bitbucket for authentication and for pushing. **Create a new [App Password](https://bitbucket.org/account/settings/app-passwords/) with the following permissions:**

 ![Required App Password Permissions: Account - read, Repositories - read, write, admin](app-password-permissions.png)